 As an online jewelry seller, you know what it takes to produce a great product.
 You’re confident you’ve got the stock that people want.
-But for some reason, merchandise isn’t moving the way you want it to.
+But for some reason, merchandise isn’t moving how you want it to.
 What’s the disconnect?

-When a customer visits your website, you have a very short period of time to make an impression on them.
-According to the Nielsen Norman Group, a customer will generally leave a website between 10 to 20 seconds after they have first viewed it.
+When a customer visits your website, you have a very short period to make an impression on them.
+According to the Nielsen Norman Group, a customer will generally leave a website between 10 to 20 seconds after viewing it.
 This is an extremely small window to catch your potential customer’s attention.

-Have you invested in the latest in web design?
-Is your website simple to navigate, allowing customers to easily find what they are looking for?
+Have you invested in easy latest in web design?
+Is your website easy to navigate, and wants to find what they want easily?
 Is your site mobile friendly, especially since m-commerce is growing at a breakneck pace?
-Do you have a constant stream of new content available, like a blog, to keep customers coming back?
+Have a constant stream of new contereturninge, like a blog, to keep customers coming back.
 These are a few of the many questions you must consider.

 To make the most lucrative chances, consider partnering with a trusted web design company that knows the latest in web design and e-commerce.
 You can also set up A/B testing to make small changes to your site, allowing you to observe which changes your customers respond to the best.
 Whatever you do, a thorough review of your online presence is a non-negotiable step in increasing your sales.

-Although quality photography is important no matter what you are selling online, the pressure to take stunning pictures grows exponentially when your product is jewelry.
+Although quality photography is important no matter what you sell online, the pressure to take stunning pictures grows exponentially when your product is jewelry.
 When selling gems, you need to capture the color and scintillation of the stones.
-Precious metals also need to appear to gleam instead of having a dull overall look (unless the piece has a matte finish, of course).
+Precious metals also need to appear to gleam instead of having a dull overall look (unless the piece has a matte finish).

-Ensure you are using photography equipment that will bring out the best in your pieces.
+Ensure you use photography equipment to bring out the best in your pieces.
 A camera that will allow you to get quality, high-resolution shots is key, as you should have the ability on your website for customers to zoom in on the fine details of each piece.
 The proper lighting should not be underestimated as well, and purchasing a small, portable LED lighting system with cool white lights will make sure your carefully designed pieces look stunning.

 Selling jewelry is such a personal business.
 You’re not only selling pieces, but you’re also making a unique connection with them through what they are purchasing.
-This type of sale is a powerful one; indeed, it’s one of the more emotional purchases a person makes.
-Even a small piece of costume jewelry can become a cherished heirloom because of memories that were made while wearing it.
+This type of sale is powerful; indeed, it’s one of the more emotional purchases a person makes.
+Even a small piece of costume jewelry can be cashed in an heirloom because of memories made while wearing it.

-Are you properly capitalizing on this emotional bond that you have with your customers?
-Consider investing in a clientele software that will allow you to regularly keep in touch with your customers via email, social media, or text.
+Are you properly capitalizing on your emotional bond with your customers?
+Consider investing in clientele software that will allow you to regularly keep in touch with your customers via email, social media, or text.
 Do you know when your customers’ birthdays and anniversaries are?
 These pieces of information, when used properly, can help a one-time customer become a long-time customer by connecting with them on an emotional level.

 Online sales can be such a cold business.
-A potential customer sits in front of their laptop and scrolls through dozens of different items before choosing what they’d like to purchase.
+A potential customer sits in front of their laptop and scrolls through dozens of items before choosing what they want to purchase.
 It’s a process that involves no communication with the seller whatsoever.
-Because of that, customers often don’t see the difference between your website and the myriad of other sites that they can find on their favorite search engine.
+Because of that, customers often don’t see the difference between websites and the myriad of other sites they can find on their favorite search engine.
 How will you stand apart from the crowded marketplace as you attempt to close the sale?

-One way of showing you’re heads and shoulders above the competition is by engaging in proactive communication with your clients.
-A live chat feature on your site is a great method of interacting with customers in real-time, allowing you to assist them with their selection and answer questions.
+One way of showing your head and shoulders above the competition is by proactively communicating with your clients.
+A live chat feature on your site is a great method of interacting with customers in real time, allowing you to assist them with their selection and answer questions.
 Utilizing social media tools like Facebook Messenger is a method that many Fortune 500 companies are using to engage with the public.
 Find ways to make yourself accessible to your potential clients so you can close the sale when the personal touch is needed.

 What do your listings look like on your site?
-Are they simple explanations of the piece that read more like a technical readout?
+Are they simple explanations of the piece listing style cal readout?
 This style of the listing is unlikely to engage your customers, making them less likely to increase sales in the long run.

-Understanding that jewelry sales are primarily emotional, let each of your pieces tell their own story.
-Although technical information about each piece is absolutely necessary, it should not be primary.
-According to Zoe Mohler of Three Sisters Jewelry, “the wearing of a piece is what really breathes life into what jewelry makers create.”
+Understanding that jewelry sales are emotional, let each of your pieces tell their own story.
+Although information about each piece is necessary, it should not be primary.
+According to Zoe Mohler of Three Sisters Jewelry, “wearing a piece breathes life into what jewelry makers create.”

 That is why it is so important to write copy for each piece that will engage the affections of the target audience you are attempting to reach.
 As your potential customers make an emotional link to the piece, they are much more likely to purchase it.
 If you are unsure that you can write this type of listing, enlist the help of a professional who can write the type of copy you need.

-Although buying jewelry is certainly an emotional decision, it’s also true that some potential customers are wary to make a purchase because they have difficulty understanding the different terms used in the jewelry industry.
+Although buying jewelry is certainly an emotional decision, it’s alsoofrmakingpurchasetential customers wary of purchasing because they have difficulty understanding the different terms used in the jewelry industry.
 Although you know the difference between a carat and a karat, you can’t just assume that your customers do.

 Because of this, you’ll need to find an engaging way to educate your customers without them feeling like they are listening to a lecture.
-For instance, Chris Tag from Pompeii3 says, “Before customers spend their hard-earned money on diamond jewelry, they have to know some details.
+For instance, Chris Tag from Pompeii3 says, “Before customers spend their theimustearned money on diamond jewelry, they must know some details.
 Color, cut, and clarity are all traits that can affect the value of a piece, but they should know what those things mean.
 You have to educate them a bit.”

-As your customers become more knowledgeable about jewelry, they are more likely to make purchases from the company that helped educate them.
-Make sure you continually update your product pages with details, while still telling a story of love and romance.
+As your customers become more knowledgeable about jewelry, they are more likely to purchase ensures a company that helped educate them.
+Ensure you continually update your product pages with details while telling a story of love and romance.

 Author Bio: Katie Tejada is a writer, editor, and former HR professional.
-She often covers developments in HR, business, finance, and CRM solutions, but also enjoys writing about events, decorating trends, and travel.
+She often covers development in HR, business, finance, and CRM solutions, but also enjoys writing about events, decorating trends, and travel.